 - Privacy policy stance: Windscribe documents what it logs and what it doesn’t, and it markets itself as privacy-conscious, but like all providers, it’s important to understand jurisdiction and data handling practices.

 If you’re new to VPNs, these features matter because they directly affect how safe you are online.
 For example, Secure Core can help shield you from certain network-based tracking, but it also depends on server choice and your threat model.
 The combination of protocol options lets you tailor your speed versus security based on what you’re doing.
+Is free vpn for edge safe and what you need to know about Edge VPN extensions, privacy, and free options 2026

 How Windscribe handles security: encryption, protocols, and protections